rub-softsec/StorFuzz/artifacts/coverage-plots/breaking_out_of_the_plateau/index.md

-# Breaking out of the Plateau
+# 4.4 &ndash; Breaking out of the Plateau
 Median of 10 trials starting from the saturated corpus, plots include 95% confidence interval.

  - LibAFL ![#979797](../.assets/979797.png)